byronrthomas/shocknet/README.md

 Demo video: ShockNet in action, how it solves the problem statement **TODO-LINK**

 How it works video: [ShockNet's dataset, use of graph technology, and software stack (4mins)](https://youtu.be/00j4S_U0LsQ)

+TL;DR version of How it Works:
+1. We derive data from GTAP database, and extract it into a file format ShockNet can use easily (stored in ./resources/gtap_extracted)
+2. We write this into TigerGraph DB as a set of countries, producers (production of a sector within a country), and importers (imports of a commodity to a single country)
+3. We add edges to show the relationships of how producers use inputs (from other producers / importers)
+4. When ShockNet app is running, the user changes model assumptions on how important a given level of input / import is - this causes new "shock" edges to be written to the Graph DB
+5. Using GSQL queries running from python, and Javascript to visualise, ShockNet then provides a set of analysis tools to help the user investigate and understand how supply shocks will pass from country to country and how to avoid crises - these operate on the "shock" edges version of the graph that bakes in the assumptions

 Explain what your project is trying to accomplish and how you utilized graph technology to achieve those goals.